 If you need to keep the bridal shower you’re throwing to a reasonable budget, be confident that you can throw a memorable soiree without breaking the bank.
 Just because bridal shower venue, food, drink and decoration costs are low doesn’t mean the bridal shower needs to feel cheap.
 Here are a few planning tips that maids-of-honor and friends can take to plan a beautiful bridal shower on a budget.

 Ideas for inexpensive bridal shower venues

 Unless the bride has requested a specific restaurant, the most affordable bridal shower venue is someone’s home.
 If your place is too small, consider asking a friend or family member to host the event.
 In most circles, at least one guest lives in a space fit for a party.
 This will save on rental costs and the high-priced catering services venues often require.

-If not, consider making a reservation at a restaurant instead of renting a room.
+If not, consider making a reservation at a restaurant instead of renting a room for the bridal shower.
 This can be a nice way to cut the costs of renting a venue while still getting ample space.
 Of course, it’s important the restaurant is amenable to the party taking over a portion of its dining room.

-Remember, most decorations are thrown away after an event, so it’s wise not to spend too much money on them.
+Most bridal shower decorations are thrown away after an event, so it’s wise not to spend too much money on them.
 At a bridal shower last year, I saw that candles served as both centerpieces and party favors.
 You can also get double use with flowers, candy or other little goodies.

 Another great decorating idea: Make paper flowers of various sizes and place them around the room.
 Remember the ones you made in elementary school with tissue paper?
 Done in the colors of the wedding, these can be fun to make, cheap and easy to toss when done.